delver/simplenlg/README.md

 http://repo.delver.io as the initial repository.

-**Note:** No additional functionality (beyond Mavenization & Travis CI) will ever be added.
-Caveat: in order to get this project to build on modern JDKs, a [Stack Overflow](http://stackoverflow.com/questions/3289644/define-spring-jaxb-namespaces-without-using-namespaceprefixmapper#3307076) question recommends changing deprecated references of ```com.sun.xml.internal.bind.marshaller.NamespacePrefixMapper;``` to ```com.sun.xml.bind.marshaller.NamespacePrefixMapper;```; see [Recording.java](https://github.com/delver/simplenlg/blob/master/src/simplenlg/xmlrealiser/Recording.java#L45) for details of the file that changed.
+**Note:** No additional functionality (beyond Mavenization & Travis CI) will ever be added. _Caveat:_ in order to get this project to build on modern JDKs, a [Stack Overflow](http://stackoverflow.com/questions/3289644/define-spring-jaxb-namespaces-without-using-namespaceprefixmapper#3307076) question recommends changing deprecated references of ```com.sun.xml.internal.bind.marshaller.NamespacePrefixMapper``` to ```com.sun.xml.bind.marshaller.NamespacePrefixMapper```; see [Recording.java](https://github.com/delver/simplenlg/blob/master/src/simplenlg/xmlrealiser/Recording.java#L45) for details of the file that changed.

 License